SMPTE/st2067-72/README.md

 ## Public Committee Draft (PCD) Notice

-The following elements are made available for a public review period ending no earlier than {YYYY-MM-DD}, and no later than {YYYY-MM-DD}:
+The following elements are made available for a public review period ending no earlier than 2024-11-18, and no later than 2025-05-19:

 * [35PM-PCD-ST-2067-72-IMF-Application-VC-5.pdf](https://github.com/SMPTE/st2067-72/blob/main/35PM-PCD-ST-2067-72-IMF-Application-VC-5.pdf)